-With car accidents resulting in 1,209 road deaths nationwide in the past year , and many more serious injuries, one key to a clever car purchase is knowing how safe it is.
+With road accidents resulting in 1,125 deaths nationwide in the year to May 2021, and many more serious injuries, one key to a clever car purchase is knowing how safe it is.

 Need another reason to consider car safety?
 Insurers typically take the safety rating of a driver’s vehicle into account when calculating their premium, so, along with a variety of other factors we’ll look at below, it could end up impacting how much you pay for insurance.